ogechivivian/http_server/README.md

 ### Access the application
 A LoadBalancer service is the standard way to expose a service to the internet.
 With this method, each service gets its own IP address\
 In the test we are using the localhost and exposed port 30904 specified on the service.yaml file in the templates folder.
+To access the application deployed launch `http://localhost:30904` and `http://localhost:30904/healthcheck`

+### Architecture
+<img src="./image.png">

+### Troubleshooting

-### Confirm the deployments,service and hpa wth the kubectl utility
+## Confirm the deployments,service and hpa wth the kubectl utility
 Run this command `kubectl get svc` to confirm the service is deployed.\
-On the browser you can access the application endpoints  on `http:\\localhost:30904` or `http:\\localhost:30904\healthcheck`\
+On the browser you can access the application endpoints  on `http://localhost:30904` or `http://localhost:30904/healthcheck`\
 To check the deployment `kubectl get deployment`\
 * `kubectl get hpa` returns the hpa
 * `kubectl get pods` returns the pods

-### Architecture
-<img src="./image.png">
+## Interact with the docker image
+After a successful docker build view the image with `docker images` command.\
+To start and test the image run `docker run -it -p 80:80 imagename` this will start a docker container and expose it on port 80 and can be accessible from the browser `http://localhost:80` or `http://localhost:80/healthcheck`.
+This can be tested on the terminal using the curl command `curl -v http://localhost:80`